We are always looking for great therapists to join our team

 Are you a licensed psychological associate, licensed professional counselor, or other mental health clinician?
 If so, please consider working with us full or part time.

-• Royyanna Young, MS
+• Royyanna Young, MS, PhD

-Licensed Graduate Professional Counselor
+Licensed Professional Graduate Counselor

 Ms. Young is a multifaceted therapist with experience providing therapy to a diverse group of clients of various ages, genders, and backgrounds.
 Ms. Young has assisted clients dealing with difficulties related to depression, anxiety, neurodevelopmental, and personality disorders.
 She enjoys working with an array of clients including teenagers and young adults.
 Over the years, Ms. Young has become an innovative therapist that utilizes many forms of therapeutic expression primarily through Cognitive Behavioral Therapy, Relational Cultural Theory, and Play Therapy Techniques.
 Ms. Young states, “For a lot of people, therapy can be a confusing and scary process.
 It is my job to create a therapeutic experience where new tools, insights, and honest expression of emotions can take place.
 I want my clients to walk away with a new perspective that can be useful within their everyday lives.

-• Damian Nwafor, PsyD
+• Damian Nwafor, PsyD.

 Dr. Nwafor completed her doctoral education in clinical psychology at the Chicago School of Professional Psychology.
 She considers herself a generalist clinician who employs a holistic and integrative approach to therapy.
 She enjoys meeting each person uniquely according to their individual needs.
 She loves working with adolescents, young adults, and adults from different ethnic backgrounds with a wide array of psychological presentations and life challenges.
 She also enjoys providing and integrating spirituality in therapy.
 Having lived in three different cultures, including in Nigeria, Italy, and United States, she appreciated exploring the impact of various cultural backgrounds on clients’ mental health.
 She values a multicultural approach that acknowledges the influence of culture on the development and expression of psychopathologies.